Gastric Bypass Weight Loss

 Good gastric bypass candidates also understand that surgery is a tool to help with weight loss, not a cure for obesity.
 Good candidates understand the necessary changes they need to make in their eating/exercise habits after surgery, and are willing/capable of making these changes.

-More about risks
+More about outcomes

 * Patient results vary after weight loss surgery.
 Individual patients can do better or worse than the average.
-To read more about the patient’s role in achieving success, click here.